EnBW: Internationalisation of renewable energy activities

 The EnBW 2025 Strategy includes selective internationalisation of the company's renewable energy activities.
 EnBW has a presence in Denmark through its subsidiary Connected Wind Services and in Sweden in the form of EnBW Sverige.
 In June 2019, EnBW completed the acquisition of Valeco, France.
 The company has a renewable energy joint venture in Turkey in partnership with Borusan.
 EnBW has also opened offices of its own in Taiwan and the United States in order to bid in offshore wind auctions.
 Early in 2021, EnBW and BP jointly won an auction for rights to develop offshore wind farms in two adjacent areas of the Irish Sea.

+Transmission grid

+In 2023, EnBW sold around a quarter of its high-voltage transmission grid TransnetBW to a savings banks-led consortium for around 1 billion euros ($1.1 billion).
+Also in 2023, state-owned KfW acquired a 24.95% minority stake in TransnetBW, firming up its grip on critical energy infrastructure in a bid to speed up the country's energy transition.

 Sports sponsorship

-EnBW was the main sponsor of football clubs VfB Stuttgart, and Karlsruher SC for several years until 2010 and continues to sponsor both clubs at a lesser level.
+EnBW was the main sponsor of football clubs VfB Stuttgart and Karlsruher SC for several years until 2010 and continues to sponsor both clubs at a lesser level.

 Structure

 Shareholders

 The two principal shareholders of EnBW are NECKARPRI-Beteiligungsgesellschaft mbH (itself fully owned by the state of Baden-Württemberg) and Oberschwäbische Elektrizitätswerke (OEW, owned by local municipalities), each of which hold a 46.75% ownership interest.